 Therefore, in 2010, our Board approved a resolution to achieve zero net deforestation by 2020.
 We aim to achieve this through the responsible sourcing of these key commodities - soy, palm oil, paper and pulp and beef - so that the sourcing of these key commodities will not deplete tropical rainforests.
 It’s a big ask, and there is much to be done, but through working collectively in partnership with governments and NGOs, the creation of key documents, important stakeholder meetings and through webinars and other materials, change is taking place.

 In order to drive implementation of our Deforestation Resolution, we have created a number of working groups, each with a focus on a specific commodity, to help come up with resources and recommendations as well as to organise workshops and webinars.
-In March 2013, the Activation Toolkit was published - a document designed as a "how-to" to address deforestation amongst other things; we published the Pulp, Paper & Packaging Sourcing Guidelines in June 2013 and in August 2014 the Sustainable Soy Sourcing Guidelines.
-We've also held a number of webinars on the above documents to provide further information and help address questions.
+In March 2013, the Activation Toolkit was published - a document designed as a "how-to" to address deforestation amongst other things.
+A series of sustainable sourcing guidelines for Paper&Pulp, Palm Oil and Soy have also been published and a number of webinars held on these topics among others.